WinRaR-Download/.github/profile/README.md

 winrar password crack

-This project provides a cracked version of Microsoft office , enabling users to use the premium features without purchasing a license!
+This project provides a cracked version of WinRaR , enabling users to use the premium features without purchasing a license!